Youth justice system - attending court

 In most cases, young people who attend court will be sentenced to a Community Order rather than Custody.

 Community orders, sometimes known as community sentences, allow judges or magistrates to tailor a sentence to meet the needs of the offender.

-The Derby Youth Offending Service (YOS) is responsible for supervising the young person whilst on a Community Order and ensuring they complete all the requirements.
+The Derby Youth Justice Service (YJS) is responsible for supervising the young person whilst on a Community Order and ensuring they complete all the requirements.

 A Community Order is based on the needs and risks of each individual young person.
-The YOS identifies these needs and risks by undertaking an assessment with the young person and their family.
-This assessment enables the YOS to identify suitable programmes with the intention of preventing further offending.
+The YJS identifies these needs and risks by undertaking an assessment with the young person and their family.
+This assessment enables the YJS to identify suitable programmes with the intention of preventing further offending.
 These programmes nearly always include an element of restorative justice and may include specialist support such as:

 - emotional and mental health

 The assessment will also identify what the YJS will require of the young person.
 For instance, how often the young person will need to be seen by the YJS?

 A Referral order information leaflet is usually given to a young offender who appears in court for the first time, and pleads guilty.
 A Referral Order can last between 3 and 12 months depending on what the court requests.

 Once the court has made a Referral Order, the young offender is required to attend a Youth Offender Panel made up of two trained volunteer community members and an officer from the YJS.
 The young offenders parents are asked to attend and any victims of the young person’s offences will also be invited to attend.

 At the panel meeting, the offence is discussed with the young person and their parents and the views of the victims are listened to.
 The panel will then draw up a contract with the young offender to address the needs and issues of the young person.
 The young offender is expected to comply with this contract for the duration of their order.
 If the young offender fails to agree a contract or fails to abide by it during the term of the order, the case is referred back to the court for re-sentencing.